Energy Efficiency Maximization for Discrete Activation based NOMA-assisted Pinching-Antenna Systems: EE-Oriented Matching for PA Activation

-Based on the definitions, update and stop principles, the outer layer matching algorithm is summarized in Algorithm~\ref{alg:EE_matching}.
-1) \textit{Complexity:} In each outer iteration, the algorithm scans all candidate activation updates, and thus at most $N_m$ candidate states are evaluated.
-For a given number of outer iterations $C$, the complexity of the outer search is on the order of $\mathcal{O}(CN_m^2)$.
+1) \textit{Complexity:} In each outer iteration, the algorithm scans all candidate activation updates, and thus at most $N_\mathrm{m}$ candidate states are evaluated.
+For a given number of outer iterations $C$, the complexity of the outer search is on the order of $\mathcal{O}(CN_\mathrm{m}^2)$.
 Moreover, each matching update requires solving the inner power allocation problem.
-Denoting the complexity of this inner procedure by $\mathcal{C}_{\mathrm{in}}$, the overall complexity of the proposed algorithm is given by $\mathcal{O}\!\left(C N_m^2\,\mathcal{C}_{\mathrm{in}}\right)$.
-Therefore, the total complexity grows linearly with the number of outer and inner iterations and quadratically with $N_m$.
+Denoting the complexity of this inner procedure by $\mathcal{C}_{\mathrm{in}}$, the overall complexity of the proposed algorithm is given by $\mathcal{O}\!\left(C N_\mathrm{m}^2\,\mathcal{C}_{\mathrm{in}}\right)$.
+Therefore, the total complexity grows linearly with the number of outer and inner iterations and quadratically with $N_\mathrm{m}$.

 2) \textit{Convergence:} Starting from the initial activation state $\Phi_0$, the proposed matching algorithm generates a sequence of activation states $\Phi_0 \rightarrow \Phi_1 \rightarrow \cdots \rightarrow \Phi_{\mathrm{final}}$.
 In each update, the current state is replaced only when the new matching provides a higher utility.
 Consequently, $U(\Phi_0) < U(\Phi_1) < \cdots < U(\Phi_{\mathrm{final}})$.
 Since the numbers of PA is finite, the number of all possible activation patterns is finite.
 Therefore, the proposed algorithm is guaranteed to converge to a final activation state in a finite number of iterations, where no further utility improvement is possible.